Auto-Encoding Goodness of Fit: The Need for a Higher Criticism: From Local to Global Testing

-There are several additonal benefits of GoF testing.
-First, it allows higher criticism (HC) to be used, a topic to be covered shortly.
-As mentioned in the introduction, GoF tests act at the local level (mini-batch), while HC applies to the aggregated level (training set).
+There are several additional benefits of GoF testing.
+First, it allows the use of higher criticism (HC), discussed in Section \ref{sechc}.
+GoF tests act at the local level (minibatch), while HC applies to the global level (training set).
 Second, many GoF tests produce closed-form test statistics, and thus do not require tuning and provide easily understood output.
 Lastly, testing for MVN via projections is unaffected by rank deficiency.
 This is \textit{not} the case with the majority of multivariate GoF tests, e.g., the Henze--Zirkler test \citep{henze1990}.
 In fact, any affine invariant test statistic for MVN must be a function of Mahalanobis distance, consequently requiring non-singularity~\citep{henze2002}.